YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/capability.rst

 ==========

-.. cpp:namespace:: ydk::path

-.. cpp:class:: Capability
+.. cpp:class:: ydk::path::Capability

     An instance of Capability consists of module name, revision, a the set of enabled features defined in this modules as well as the list of deviation modules.

     .. cpp:member:: std::string module